 Website: terlatomontalcino.com

 Gianfranco Soldera’s remarkable estate produces some of the most expensive and controversial Brunello available today.
 Sourced from some of Montalcino’s most prized vineyards, the grapes are grown organically, with great efforts to maximize fruit quality and enrich the ecosystem.
-The winemaking is natural, and the wines subject to a long and rigorous maceration that precedes a stay of typically 5 years in large oak botti.
-The resulting wines are massive in flavor and structured; aged examples show tremendous breadth and complexity, with prices to match.
-But then, Gianfranco only releases a single Brunello Riserva from the finest vintages and in small quantities, so he can be forgiven for charging a hefty sum for such a magnificent wine.
+The winemaking is natural, and the wines are subject to an extended and rigorous maceration that precedes a stay of typically five years in large oak botti.
+The resulting wines are massive in flavor and structure; aged examples show tremendous breadth and complexity, with prices to match.
+But then, Gianfranco only releases a single Brunello Riserva from the finest vintages in small quantities, so he can be forgiven for charging a hefty sum for such a magnificent wine.
 This is a Brunello that every wine lover must try at least once in their lifetime – magnifico!

 Website: www.soldera.it